Book Review

 This book is a much quicker read than The Fault in Our Stars but I’m not sure it’s any less painful.
 The characters are well drawn, except I still don’t know what Aza looked like–she never described herself nor did anyone else around her.
 Daisy is a wonderful comedic sidekick–tough when it’s warranted, zany in her world of Star Wars fan fiction, and forever loyal, even as frustrated as she gets with Aza.
 Daisy and Aza provide much of the light-hearted banter I remember from Paper Towns and The Fault in Our Stars.
 I couldn’t help but think of how much this story is the opposite of what most YA books represent.
 While other books have characters fussing about their parents and wanting distance, Aza and Davis both have voids in their lives in the parental department, and these voids deeply impact them.

-You may also like Book Review: Last Act by Christopher Pike
+You may also like Book Review: The Merchant of Venus

 Green also nails how isolating having a mental illness can be.
 When you’re in the throes of it, you don’t want to see or talk to anyone else lest you feel the pressure to appear “normal,” but there can also be a deep crushing sadness that hits you when you feel like your “weirdness” and idiosyncrasies keep others away.